GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Context Definition Viewpoint identifies the different context the system is used in, along with the associated external entities sharing a physical interface with the system.
-For each context the applicable environmental conditions shall be defined.
-The physical context helps in discovering the Interface Requirements needed to integrate a system into its environment in a specific context.
+The Physical Context Definition Viewpoint identifies the various contexts the SOI is used in, along with the associated external entities sharing a physical interface with the system.
+For each context, the applicable environmental conditions shall be defined.
+The physical context helps identify the interface requirements needed to integrate a system into its environment in a given context.

 A block definition diagram (BDD) depicting the elements available in a specific context.
 At least one BDD is used per identified context featuring
 * one block representing the Physical System, i.e., the system of interest